iTIP Leadership

 3. Why should someone consider being a member of iTIP?

-1. Kim Grzywacz, CTIS, left her elementary teaching career 11 years ago to become a partner in marriage and business with her husband, John, at CIT Signature Transportation.
-To learn about the industry, Kim became very active and has served on the Motorcoach Marketing Council, Women in Buses Council, and Iowa Group Travel Association.
-She also serves on the American Bus Association Board of Directors.
-Her active involvement and leadership were recognized in 2019 with the Women In Buses Award.
+1. Kim Grzywacz, CTIS, taught elementary school for 18 years.
+In 2012, she joined her husband at his company, CIT Signature Transportation.
+To learn about the industry, Kim became very active and served on the Motorcoach Marketing Council, Women in Buses Council, Iowa Group Travel Association, and the American Bus Association Board of Directors.
+Her leadership, volunteerism, and active involvement have earned her recognition from peers through awards at both the national and state levels.

-2. As a small, family business still rebuilding after the pandemic, carving time out of the work week to give back to the state of Iowa and the travel industry is non-negotiable.
+2. As a small, family business, carving time out of the work week to give back to the state of Iowa and the travel industry is non-negotiable.
 Building relationships, sharing best practices, and promoting our great state with one vision, one mission, and one voice, is an honor and privilege.

 3. Kim has learned that many voices speaking as one are heard better than many voices speaking on their own.
 Iowa has much to offer its travelers. iTIP will speak as one collective voice to grow tourism in Iowa.
 Be a part of that voice.